 Part 4: Our Verdict and Recommendation

 There are a variety of nanny cams available in the market.
-But considering those features you’ll need in nanny cameras for intended purposes, and the budget-friendly price, you should consider C1 wireless nanny cam from Reolink.
-Besides those general features a nanny camera should have, Reolink C1 is also an excellent nanny cam for nighttime monitoring and recording.
+But considering those features you’ll need in nanny cameras for intended purposes, and the budget-friendly price, you should consider C1 Pro wireless pan and tilt nanny cam from Reolink.
+Besides those general features a nanny camera should have, Reolink C1 Pro is also an excellent nanny cam for nighttime monitoring and recording.
 The dual-band WiFi camera ensures you a good network connection for continuous baby and caregiver monitoring without signal interference.
-The PTZ feature allows you to capture more in the room so you won’t miss anything.
+The PT feature allows you to capture more in the room so you won’t miss anything.